One-Loop Quantum Effects in Carroll Scalars: Flowing of the coupling constants

-In search of fixed points in the parameter space, we solve the beta functions \eqref{eqn twenty three},\eqref{eqn twenty five} and \eqref{eqn twenty seven} set as zero for negligibly small $s$.
-Apart from the gaussian fixed point, there is only other solution which is perturbatively accessible:
+To search for fixed points in the parameter space, we solve the beta functions \eqref{eqn twenty three},\eqref{eqn twenty five} and \eqref{eqn twenty seven} set to zero for negligibly small $s$.
+Apart from the Gaussian fixed point, there is only one other solution which is perturbatively accessible

-The flow in the neighbourhood of this fixed point is given by:
+The flow in the neighbourhood of this fixed point is given by

-Apart from the trivially relevant direction of $ \tilde{\lambda}$, the $m^2, \lambda$ subspace has eigenvalues $1\pm \sqrt{43}/2$.
-Hence the $\tilde{\lambda} = \mathrm{const.}$ submanifold too, this fixed point is an unstable one.
-At this point, a few caveats are in order.
-Firstly, the effect of $\tilde{\phi}^6$ coupling in the flow of mass \eqref{eqn twenty two} and to $\tilde{\lambda}$ itself are both two-loop effects.
+The eigenvalues of the above matrix are $1\pm \sqrt{10}$ in the $\{ \delta m^2 , \delta \lambda \}$ subspace and $-4$ in the $\delta \tilde{\lambda}$ space.
+Hence the $\delta \tilde{\lambda}$ direction is relevant, whereas for the $\delta \tilde{\lambda} =$ constant submanifold has one relevant and one irrelevant direction.
+Therefore, this fixed point is unstable.
+At this point, a few comments are in order.
+First, the effects of $\tilde{\phi}^6$ coupling in the flow of mass \eqref{eqn twenty two} and to $\tilde{\lambda}$ itself appear at two-loop level.
 Hence the effects of these are small as we integrate out modes in the range $[\Omega/\zeta, \Omega]$.
-Secondly, note that the flow $\tilde\lambda$ is not affected by $\lambda$ as in Lorentzian theory.
-However, just as in the 4 dimensional case, the $\phi^6$ coupling is not marginal at tree level in our Carrollian scheme of Wilsonian RG.
+Second, note that the flow $\tilde\lambda$ is not affected by $\lambda$ as in Lorentzian theory.
+However, just as in the 4 dimensional case, the $\phi^6$ coupling is not marginal at tree-level in our Carrollian scheme of Wilsonian RG.
 A comparison of the beta functions of the Carrollian theories and their Lorentzian counterparts is given in Appendix \ref{appendix1}.

-A few take-aways from the fixed point analysis are as follows. \begin{itemize} \item The idea of relevant deformation for Carrollian RG is essentially different than that of traditional RG flow consistent with Lorentz invariance. \item There exists non-trivial fixed points in Carrollian scalar field theories.
-One may compare the situation with the Wilson-Fisher fixed point for scalar field theories, encountered in the `$\varepsilon$' expansion of dimensional regularization. \item Both the fixed points for the theories in $d=4$ and $d=3$ are for negative values of $m^2$, as per \eqref{fp1} and \eqref{fp2}.
-Hence the potentials at these points are of \textit{Mexican hat} type.
-The ground states therefore spontaneously break the manifest $\mathbb{Z}_2$ symmetries. \item The interplay between the RG scheme and Carrollian symmetry manifestly keeps the supertranslation symmetry intact at each point of the flow. \end{itemize}